INTRODUCTION

 Handball is an exciting game that is enjoyed all over the world.
 Give it a try if you

-track of the news at their website: http://www.athens.olympic.org/en/WHAT TO DO
+track of the news at their website: http://www.athens.olympic.org/en/

 The following questions will help you to have a greater appreciation and understanding